oweitman/ioBroker.mytime/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**

+- major release: make nixie clock responsive. the users have to adjust the font-size of the widget to get the old size. if you want the old size try it with 100px font-size.

 ### 1.4.7 (2025-07-25)

 - remove types/request